thebitmonk/send_post_api/docs/AccountintegrationApi.md

 <a name="accountIntegrationRouterGetMonitoredIPStats"></a>
 # **accountIntegrationRouterGetMonitoredIPStats**
-> [ModelsRGlockappsMonitorStat] accountIntegrationRouterGetMonitoredIPStats(xAccountApiKey, ipid, opts)
+> [ModelsRHetrixtoolsMonitorStat] accountIntegrationRouterGetMonitoredIPStats(xAccountApiKey, ipid, opts)